ALauraFM/barcode_detector/README.md

 ```
 ./start.sh
 ```
-The start.sh script contais the installation of all the prerequisites recquired to run the code
+The start.sh script contains the installation of all the prerequisites recquired to run the code